polymerdao/RIPs/RIPS/rip-xxxx.md

    1. SignedPreconfirmation.L2BlockHash ≠ L2Output.BlockHash
    2. SignedPreconfirmation.L2BlockHeight == L2Output.BlockHeight

+### Proving sequencer equivocation when L2 reorgs are allowed due to L1 reorgs
 ![Necessary equivocation](../assets/rip-xxxx/necessary_equivocation.png)
-For L2s that support RIP-7859 it is valid and necessary to equivocate in the case where an L1 reorg changes the nascent L2 block's L1Origin, as shown above.
+If a L2 accepts L1 inputs to its block building process that are unfinalized it may be necessary for the L2 reorg in the event of an L1 reorg that impacts these inputs.
+In this context it is not sufficient to prove equivocation using the simple process described above as a sequencer should not be punishable in the event the equivocation was necessary.

+If these L2s support an L1 view, such as RIP-7859, it remains possible to prove only unnecessary equivocation in this context.

-In order to only punish equivocation which was unnecessary we need to not punish equivocation if it is because the L1Origin reorged and necessitated a reorg of the nascent L2 block.
+In order to only punish equivocation which was unnecessary we need handle the below scenarios:

+#### The sequencer equivocates without changing the L1Origin between the equivocated L2 blocks.

 ![Unnecessary equivocation](../assets/rip-xxxx/unnecessary_equivocation_same_origin.png)
-If a nascent L2 block is reorged despite the L1Origin not changing between the equivocating blocks, as shown above, this is a readily attributable fault.
+If a nascent L2 block is reorged despite the L1Origin not changing between the equivocating blocks, as shown above, this is considered a fault.
+This fault is readily attributable by adding a check for equivalency of the L1Origin in the equivocated blocks.
+The proving process becomes:

-To accomplish this we need to add a step to our contract so that we check that the L1Origin is the same.
-The process becomes:
 1. User submits the valid L2Output at the equivocated block height to the proof system
 2. Once it is verified by the proof system…
 3. User submits a signed ExecutionPayloadEnvelope that has the same block height but a different blockhash